Renault Megane RS Hatchback (2018 - ) review

 What's it like to drive?

-So far, we’ve only had the chance to drive the car with the optional Cup Chassis Pack, which adds a limited slip differential and makes the suspension stiffer.
+So far, we’ve only had the chance to drive cars with the Cup Chassis Pack, which is standard on the Trophy model and an option on the RS 280.
+This adds a limited slip differential and makes the suspension stiffer.
 And stiff it most definitely is.
 Bumps in the road have a very pronounced effect on the car, and you’ll feel jittered and jolted at pretty regular intervals.
 You’ll need to be a fairly committed hot hatch fan to put up with it, but in fairness, if you are that committed, then that rawness will probably only add to your enjoyment.

 Besides, you’ll reap the rewards when you come to a set of corners, because the body stays impressively flat, which helps the car change direction with impressive sharpness.
 So does the strong grip (so long as you’ve taken the time to get some warmth into those fat tyres) and the fast, responsive, feelsome steering.
 What’s more, the steering is made even better by the fact that the rear wheels turn in conjunction with the fronts to make direction changes even brisker.
 That diff is also really effective in maximising traction through – and out of – bends, and that helps make the car even more of a point-to-point weapon.

 Best of all, though, the handling is as playful and adjustable as it is polished and precise, and that makes it one of those cars that you enjoy a little bit more every time you drive it.
 It doesn’t quite have the overall dynamic polish of a Honda Civic Type R, because the steering wheel gets tugged from side to side too much as you accelerate hard, and the car does squirm around a bit when you’re hard on the brakes.
 However, this is still an enormously capable and thrilling hot hatch that you’ll thoroughly enjoy, and those little foibles mean you’ll learn more about it as time goes by.